xkazm04/specs-playground/docs/KB - Web3.md

 Update the tests if there are no areas of code that have not been exercised.
 Developers can check CC reports to advise additional tests to increase the CC.
 **Important:** The process can slow down the application so it is not recommended to do it in production.

-## Common Pitfalls of the Code Coverage
+## Common Pitfalls of Web 3.0 development

-- Developers write useless tests to reach 100% CC.
+- Lack of tooling and best practices
-- A developer corrects the functionality but does not correct the test.
-That means that a wrong test can fool the CC.
+- Smart contracts built ineffectively to consume lot of gas fee to operate with
-- A deveoper writes new code and applies wrong tests.
-The CC declines.
+- Maturity of Solidity programming language allows security vulnerabilities needed to cover

-## Resources for the Code Coverage
+## Resources for web3

 - tools
 - guides